|

 More IGF-1 in muscle tissue with creatine

 IGF-1 has a strong anabolic effect.
 In athletes the type of IGF-1 that the muscle cells manufacture themselves is important, and this is influenced by training, amino acids and, as we now know, creatine.
 Different forms of IGF-1 are found in the body.
-Scientists suspect that there is a ‘bad’ kind of IGF-1, which increases the risk of cancer, and a ‘good’ IGF-1 that causes specific muscles to grow.
-Doping users inject an unspecified form of IGF-1, but researchers don’t know for sure whether it’s the ‘good’ or ‘bad’ type.
+Scientists suspect that there is a 'bad' kind of IGF-1, which increases the risk of cancer, and a 'good' IGF-1 that causes specific muscles to grow.
+Doping users inject a form of IGF-1, of which researchers don't know for sure whether it's the 'good' or 'bad' type.

 The Belgians got their subjects to do weight training and gave them a daily dose of 21 g of creatine for five days.
 Before each training session the subjects drank a protein shake with carbohydrates.